Amadou Hott: Career in the private sector

 Hott started his career at Société Générale in New York before joining BNP Paribas in London as an investment banker.
 He then worked at the Dutch bank ABN AMRO where he focused on the African continent.
 His areas of intervention spanned from risk management to mergers and acquisitions and from advisory to fundraising and financing.

 In 2006, Hott left Europe to settle in Dubai where he worked at the Millennium Finance Corporation as a Managing Director working in mergers and acquisitions and financing for the African continent.
 Two years later, Hott became Managing Director of UBA Capital, the Investment Banking arm of the UBA Group in Lagos.

 In 2011, he became the wealth manager for Nigerian businessman Aliko Dangote.

 Career

 In 2012, Hott was appointed Special Advisor to the President of the Republic of Senegal, Macky Sall, in charge of financing and investment issues, and then chairman of the Board of Directors of AIBD (Blaise Diagne International Airport).
 In September 2013, he became the first Managing Partner of Senegal's Sovereign Wealth Fund (FONSIS), a new organization he was tasked with building.

 Hott became vice-president in charge of the African Development Bank's activities in the areas of Power, Energy, Climate and Green Growth for both public and private sectors in November 2016.
 During his tenure, the Bank increased investments in renewable energy.
 In 2017, 100% of the investments in production were in renewable energies.
-Hott launched programs including “Desert to Power,” the Africa Financial Alliance on Climate Change and the “Green Baseload” under the SEFA 2.0 (Sustainable Energy Fund for Africa) program.
+Hott launched programs including “Desert to Power,” the Africa Financial Alliance on Climate Change and the “Green Baseload” under the SEFA 2.0 program.